GoogleCloudPlatform/php-docs-samples/iot/README.md

 4.  **Install dependencies** via [Composer](http://getcomposer.org/doc/00-intro.md).
     Run `php composer.phar install` (if composer is installed locally) or `composer install` (if composer is installed globally).
-5. To run the IOT Samples, run any of the files in `src/` on the CLI:
+5. To run the IOT Samples, run any of the files in `src/` on the CLI.
+Run them without arguments to print usage instructions:
 ```
 $ php src/list_registries.php